 The attendance of Specialist Courses, Workshops, Schools, Seminars cycles is strongly encouraged and (if these seminars, workshops are certified and evaluated) may permit to acquire credits according to the modalities established by the Faculty Board and previous approval of the study plan submitted by the candidate.
-These courses and workshops can be included in the study plan, even if they are not evaluated (and therefore not qualified as credits), as optional "additional teaching".
+These courses and workshops can also be included in the study plan, even if they are not evaluated (and therefore not qualified as credits), as optional "additional teaching".

-The scheduled course planning for the academic year 2022-2023 and 2023-2024 follows.
+The planned schedule of characterizing courses for the academic year 2023-2024 and 2024-2025 is as follows.
+All courses are taught in English.
 Other courses may be activated during the year.
 In this case the candidates will be promptly informed and will be allowed to insert these new courses in their study plan.